renovatebot/renovate/lib/modules/datasource/github-runners/readme.md

-This datasource returns a list of all available runners hosted by GitHub based on `https://github.com/actions/runner-images`.
-Only stable runners are returned (no beta releases).
+This datasource returns a list of all _stable_ runners that are hosted by GitHub.
+This datasource ignores beta releases.
+The datasource is based on [GitHub's `runner-images` repository](https://github.com/actions/runner-images).

 Examples: `windows-2019` / `ubuntu-22.04` / `macos-13`

-**Maintenance**
+## Maintenance

-New runner versions have to be added manually to the data source via pull request.
+New _stable_ runner versions must be added to the datasource with a pull request.
+Unstable runners are tagged as `[beta]` in the readme of the [`runner-images` repository](https://github.com/actions/runner-images).
+Once a runner version becomes stable, the `[beta]` tag is removed and the suffix `latest` is added to its YAML label.